kimutai-codes/blog/posts/notes-on-ernest-wamboyes-talk-on-sexual-purity.md

 date: November 26, 2021 2:55 PM
 thumbnail: images/uploads/254716616313_status_2b5f934bcc6041d6b9928b5e28f79128.jpg
 ---
-On the 7th of November 2021, my perspective on sexual immorality and the pursuit of sexual purity shifted for good..I see it now from a different angle and it's beautiful.Beautiful that I had to launch this blog before its date, so you get this message sooner🥳🥳
+On the 7th of November 2021, my perspective on sexual immorality and the pursuit of sexual purity shifted for good..I see it now from a different angle and it's beautiful.Beautiful that I had to launch this blog before its date, so you get this message sooner🥳�

+> **Disclaimer**: This is a recollection of what I learnt.
+I've added my own insights and these are not the original words of the speaker

 [Ernest Wamboye](https://www.penstrokes.co.ke/author/ernest/) was the speaker of the day.And my my, he truly is blessed.A heaven sent gift to this generation.The way he shed light on this topic was life changing ✨